 Thanksgiving dinner isn’t quite complete without a vibrant green bean casserole.
-And if you’re not a fan of mushrooms, this is the green bean casserole for you!
+And if you’re not a fan of cream of mushroom soup, this no mushroom green bean casserole for you!

-Tons of sautéed onions, a white wine cream sauce, Panko Parmesan topping, and no mushrooms!
+Tons of sautéed onions, a white wine cream sauce, Panko Parmesan topping, and no mushrooms or mushroom soup!
 A rich casserole dish that is loaded with warm flavors.

 The ice water, or ice bath, acts as a cooking stop.
 Once the ingredient hits the cold water the cooking process stops immediately.
 Much faster than simply turning off the burner heat which removes the direct heat but the ingredient would still continue to cook from the residual heat.
 So when you blanch, you cook only for the exact amount of time needed and then immediately stop the cooking.